 5. Paid Training

-As a full-time permanent employee, you can utilize the tools and take advantage of your company's advanced training and professional development opportunities.
+As a full-time permanent employee, you can utilise the tools and take advantage of your company's advanced training and professional development opportunities.
 They might as well pay for you to attend conferences and seminars that will add to your knowledge and skills to advance your career.
 Especially if you are in an industry like tech, where software and digital developments appear all the time, expect in-person training sessions and online courses to be part of your job description.

 The Disadvantages of Being a Full-Time Employee